 If you fall into the “love to shop” category, you might have found your spending has increased or that the number of impulse buys you make is getting out of hand.
 The next time you see something you must have while shopping, ask yourself these questions before you add the item to your cart.

 Whether you’re considering buying an inexpensive accessory, a pricey designer bag or a new gadget for your kitchen, stop and ask yourself if you have money in your budget for it that month.
 If you regularly allow a certain percentage of your income for fun purchases or non-necessities, ask yourself if buying that one object would keep you from buying something you actually need or could benefit from this month.
+If it’s slightly out of your budget, check out websites like PromoCodeWatch.com to find discounts and coupon codes.
+It will make the purchase much more affordable for you!

-If the answer to “does it work with your budget” is no, you’re better off leaving the item behind.
+If the answer to “does it work with your budget” is still no, you’re better off leaving the item behind.
 If you really do need it or think it would dramatically improve your life, you can either budget for it next month or start saving up for it.

 Do You Really Need It Right This Moment?